How Protein for Hair Transforms Your Locks- Repair, Strengthen, Shine

 DIY Protein Masks

-Simple home options include egg masks or yogurt and honey blends.
+Simple home options include egg masks or a yogurt hair mask blended with honey.

 10. Balancing Protein and Moisture